Nischal213/https---github.com-Nischal213-sideproject/README.md

 FUTURE IDEAS:
+-> PRIORITY - When the user goes back a page, session state data is retained (Plausible idea: temporarily store their username session state data and clear all the keys when first entering the page)
 -> A better way of showing user's personal growth as the graph is interactive
     import streamlit as st
     import plotly.express as px